Tuesday, 14 April 2026

 Tour: Harwich Ferry Practice

 This post describes a 2-day cycle tour from Wivenhoe to Harwich (staying overnight in Felixstowe) and back to Clacton-on-Sea.
 Just add a start date and book your hotel in Felixstowe.
 At the time of writing the Harwich Premier Inn didn't have availability but that may be an option in the future.
 The distances and timings provided below exclude any riding in Felixstowe such as the 3km (10 minute) ride from Felixstowe Harbour to the Premier Inn.
 Specific timings assume a Sunday-Monday tour so your train times may be different.
+Both routes do a short detour to the ferry terminal before progressing to the Harbour ferry.

 Start Point: Wivenhoe Station (Greater Anglia)